That for me?Why is this so easy?We should've visited Michael while we were in town.HIGHLIGHTS!

 Payment may be made in the form of cash, money order, personal check or checks drawn on credit cards.

 A full refund will be made to the student should The Acting School cancel the workshop.
 A partial refund equaling the amount paid minus an administrative fee of a 15% or $100 [whichever is less] will be made, should the student withdraw from the program 72 hours prior to the start of the first meeting of the workshop.
 The student will receive a partial credit for the amount paid minus an administrative fee of a 15% or $100 [whichever is less] if withdrawing at least 24 hours prior to the start of the first meeting of the workshop.
 If the student does not notify The Acting School within the 24 hour period, the student will not receive credit nor refund.
-This policy also applies to "Pay Ahead" plan participants.
 Students receiving credit may apply the credit to another workshop.
 The Acting School will not refund the difference, however The Acting School will re-credit the amount of the difference.
 The student will have 1 year to redeem the credit, after which time it will be considered void.
 In the extreme event that The Acting School ceases operation before which the student has redeemed the credit, The Acting School will make every effort to notify the student of the company’s closing and offer a final notice to redeem the credit.

 All Weekend or One day special Seminars, Workshops and Master Classes require that payment in full be made 72 hours prior to the Workshop.
+Payments made through the use of PayPal Invoice, will follow the same policy as those paid by Cash, Check or Money Order.

 Back to Top